kahnwong/karnwong.me/content/posts/2021-12-21-use-pyspark-locally-with-docker.md

   - docker
 ---

-For data that doesn't fit into memory, spark is often a recommened solution, since it can utilize map-reduce to work with data in a distributed manner.
+For data that doesn't fit into memory, spark is often a recommended solution, since it can utilize map-reduce to work with data in a distributed manner.
 However, setting up local spark development from scratch involves multiple steps, and definitely not for a faint of heart.
 Thankfully using docker means you can skip a lot of steps 😃

 ## Instructions